signed/katas/chronos-clock/UserStories.md

 # Background #
 Chronos, greek good of time, broke his our glass, that he used to make time pass.
-To keep time flowing he needs a new machine to control time to replace the hour glass.
+To keep time flowing he needs to replace the hour glass with a new machine.
+Right now, he does it in his head, but that is unworthy task for a god.

 Likes the so called Agile approach (never understood how some one could do it another way)